andyatkinson/blog/_posts/2014-05-03-delayed-job-exception-notification-integration.markdown

 ---
 layout: post
-title: "Delayed Job Exception Notification integration"
+title: "Delayed Job Exception Notification Integration"
-date: 2014-05-03 23:00
+date: 2014-05-03
 comments: true
-categories: [Ruby, Rails, Tools]
+tags: [Ruby, Rails, Tools]
 ---
 We are using [delayed_job](https://github.com/collectiveidea/delayed_job) for background jobs and didn't see a built-in option to send email notifications when a job failed.
 Since we were already using [exception_notification](https://github.com/smartinez87/exception_notification) to email application exceptions, we thought it would be nice to integrate that.